mdavids/rfc/content/draft-davids-forsalereg-18.md

 to unintended or malicious destinations or from being presented with unintended content.
-An additional advantage is that the interpretation of "fcod=" content values can be adjusted centrally in back-end systems, without modifying the "\_for-sale" TXT records.
+An additional advantage is that the interpretation of "fcod=" content values can be adjusted centrally in back-end systems, such as which "for sale" URL to redirect to, without modifying the "\_for-sale" TXT records.

 The following example shows a string encoded using Base64 [@?RFC4648] preceded by the prefix "ACME-" as the value of the content tag: